SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 * Houses shouldn't receive presents twice; once Santa delivers there, they're done even if he flies over their house again.
 * What about houses along the way during movement?
 If I move forward 5 spaces and space 3 holds a house, should we drop a present there?
   * For the sake of tutorial length and our contrived example, we'll opt for the easier route of "only a house that santa stops at receives presents; not every house he passes over."
+* Exception if there aren't enough presents left.

 We should be able to do the first test as simply as possible -- the contents of `RemainingPresents_Default_EqualsWhatWasPutIn`: